tylerwhall/zephyr-rust/README.rst

 compiler version often fails to compile because of Rust internally making heavy use of unstable compiler features.

 The current base is stable-1.41.1.
+Rustup is the default workflow, and the rust-toolchain file in this repo should cause rustup to automatically install and use the right version.
+If not, manually install:

 .. code-block:: console

     rustup toolchain install 1.41.1

-    rustup component add rustfmt
-    rustup component add rust-src
+If supplying your own rustc and cargo, make sure they are the version above.
+The build will fail if it detects a version mismatch.

-Also install clang.
+Also install clang from your distro.
 This is required by bindgen to generate syscall bindings.
 Else you will get this error

 .. code-block:: console